Sunshine Radio (Herefordshire and Monmouthshire)

-Sunshine Radio is a British radio station which broadcasts to Herefordshire and Monmouthshire, areas of the West Midlands and South Wales respectively from its studios in Hereford.
+Sunshine Radio is an Independent Local Radio station which broadcasts to Herefordshire and Monmouthshire, areas of the West Midlands and South Wales respectively from its studios in Hereford.
 It is operated by Murfin Media Ltd, and previously by Laser Broadcasting.

 History

 Prior to launching the station had a working name of Classic Hits, and the licence application was in this name.
 Three months prior to the opening, the station rebranded to Sunshine Radio, the same name as the original Sunshine Radio in Ludlow.

 The station launched on 14 December 2007.
 A five-minute audio clock was used as a lead in to the opening jingle and welcoming monologue from Station Manager and presenter Mark Edwards at exactly 7am.
 The station's launch song was 'Start' by The Jam followed by an interview with the then Mayor of Hereford City.

 A simultaneous Breakfast Show was broadcast across Monmouthshire by Paul Roberts with an interview with the town's Mayor during the same time period.